 - Homework 10%

 - Tests /Projects 55%

-- All assignments are posted on my school web page.
+- All assignments are posted on Microsoft Teams.
 If you are absent, you should check there for what you have missed and when it is due.

 - Make up work will be handled in accordance with the MCSS policy listed in the Student Handbook.

 - Homework is expected to be turned in on time.

 - Late assignments may have points deducted.
 Any assignment more than 1 week late will not be accepted unless prior arrangements are made with the teacher.

 - Printing a copy of your work for another student.